durdenx96/the-memory-palace/content/about.md

 ## Introduction

 Carpe Diem.\
 Lover of history, food and all things technology.
-Currently on the computer either watching Anthony Bourdain videos or learning linux system administration.
+Currently on the computer watching Anthony Bourdain  travel videos.
 This is supposed to be a digital repo for all my writing across various topics, might even build some neat thing on here too.
 We'll see.

 ## Links